anirudhprmar/word-grind/README.md

 ## Core functionalities

-- [X]-  fix ui colors
 - [ ]-  fix rerender of dialog box in collection just like i solved in quiz page in disaply words
 - [ ]-  setup mistral api
 - [ ]- record a demo video and update the landing page with demo video - 20 min
-- [ ]- if user cookie is detected then no need to show landing page redirect back to dashboard - 10min
+- [X]- if user cookie is detected then no need to show landing page redirect back to dashboard - 10min
 - [ ]- proper authenticaiton with better auth with polar integration (VERIFY PAYMENT OF BACKEND) also login with email using magic link - 30 min
 - [ ]- Set up Resend for daily vocab reminders or quiz prompts.
 Trigger emails on events like signup or streak milestones. - 15-20min
 - [ ]- Integrate Polar.
 Set up webhooks and tRPC for subscription checks also all the legal shit - 30-45 min